 AIARE Level I Avalanche Course

-Course is a minimum of 3 participants, maximum of 7 per course.
-This is taught by Silas Rossi, a stellar IFMGA guide.
+Course is a minimum of 3 participants, maximum of 6 per course.

 The level one is a 3 day/24 hour introduction to avalanche hazard management.
 The course is expected to: